 Teaching Excellence Ratings

 Instructors will be rated either “Best” (Highly Proficient), “Good” (Moderately Proficient), or “Needs Improvement” (Not Proficient) in the categories shown in the Teaching Excellence Rubric.

-- The Program Chair will discuss the rating with the instructor and recommend that the instructor receive mentoring and/or additional training, and may direct the instructor to the Closing the Loop Kit 2019.
+- The Department Chair will discuss the rating with the instructor and recommend that the instructor receive mentoring and/or additional training, and may direct the instructor to the Closing the Loop Kit 2019.
 Closing the Loop is a tool Program Chairs can use to provide specific tips and resources for instructors who face challenges in a particular area as specified by the rubric.